noun “mark”

 verb “mark”

-mark; he marks; past marked, part. marked; ger. marking
+infinitive mark; he marks; past tense marked; past part. marked; ger. marking

 - to label or write on something for identification